railroadmedia/railcontent/docs/README-API-User-Access.md

 IF `only_active` it's set false on the request the expired permissions are returned also.

 IF `user_id` it's set on the request only the permissions for the specified user are returned

+Only users  with 'pull.user.permissions' ability can pull user's permissions.

 ### Request Example